Nation FAQ (Redirected from Nations FAQ)

 It is not possible for a human character to join the Imperial Orcs - or for an Imperial Orc to join a human nation.
 The reason for this decision is to preserve the character and flavour of each nation - the orc nation would quickly be watered down by the presence of any significant number of humans in their camp.
 Likewise the unique character of the Imperial Orcs would quickly be lost if there were Imperial orcs in every nation.

-The in-character reason why this is not possible is that the magic of the egregore rejects any attempt for an individual of a different race to join the nation.
+The in-character reason why this is not possible is that the magic of the egregore rejects any attempt for an individual of a different species to join the nation.
 Regardless of the views of the individual egregore - and no matter how closely they attempt to follow that nation's customs - it is not possible for them to form a bond with the egregore.

 Can I be a Dawnish knight without being Dawnish?